-There are two overlapping systems of law in the United States:
+There are two overlapping systems of law in the United States.

-System of Law: Applies To: Stems From: Federal Law Entire United States U.S. Constitution Statutes enacted by Congress Executive actions taken and enforced by the President and executive officials Opinions and orders issued by federal courts, including the Supreme Court State Law Individual U.S. states State constitution Statutes enacted by a state legislature Executive actions taken by a governor and executive officials Opinions and orders issued by a state Supreme Court
+Systems of Law Stems From Federal Law Applies to the entire U.S. U.S. Constitution Statues enacted by Congress Executive actions taken and enforced by the President and executive officials Opinions and orders issued by federal courts, including the Supreme Court State Law Applies to individual U.S. states State Constitution Statues enacted by a state legislator Executive actions taken by a governor and executives officials